CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 Azure Purview is a unified data governance service that helps you scan and map all your data no matter where the data is stored.
 Whether this data is on-premise, multi-cloud, or SaaS data.

 Azure Purview is an update to the existing Azure Data Catalog Gen 2 service.
-Azure Data Catalog Gen 2 focused more on managing metadata instead of real data governance and was capable of mapping, searching for, and tagging data within data sources but wasn't able to classify its data.
+Azure Data Catalog Gen 2 focused more on managing metadata instead of actual data governance.
+It was capable of mapping, searching for, and tagging data within data sources but wasn't able to classify its data.
 This made it difficult to comply to various data protection laws, such as GDPR.

 Azure Purview helps you enter the following questions: